sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

    :alt: Review + Create section in Azure Marketplace Virtual Machine

 Here you will see the settings you have made in other sections.
-After checking all the settings we can create the virtual machine.
+After checking all the settings you can create the virtual machine.